 The membership and User Council may vote on issues via email or other electronic means as well as during meetings, provided that quorum for the number of voters is satisfied.
 Except in case of emergencies, at least one week’s notice of the vote shall be given, and representatives shall be given at least one week to vote.

-Section 5.
-Minutes

-The Vice Chair or designee shall be responsible for taking minutes of the meeting and distributing those minutes to the User council and Sage Library system membership before the next regular meeting.

 ARTICLE VII - COMMITTEES

 Section 1.
-Standing committees
+Standing committees/work groups

-There shall be the following standing committees, which act in an advisory role to the User Council:
+There shall be the following standing committees/work groups, which act in an advisory role to the User Council:

-Budget: Evaluates and makes recommendations on the annual budget and membership billing structure.
+Budget Committee: Evaluates and makes recommendations on the annual budget and membership billing structure.

-Cataloging: Responsible of making recommendations on cataloging standards and database integrity.
+Cataloging Work Group: Responsible of making recommendations on cataloging standards and database integrity.

-Circulation: Reviews and makes recommendations on common loan rules and circulation standards;
+Circulation Work Group: Reviews and makes recommendations on common loan rules and circulation standards;

-Courier: Evaluates and makes recommendations for improving sharing of items among Sage institutions.
+Courier Work Group: Evaluates and makes recommendations for improving sharing of items among Sage institutions.

-Governance: Reviews and makes recommendations on improving Sage Library System organization, governance, Bylaws, and general standing rules.
+Governance/Planning Committee: Reviews and makes recommendations on improving Sage Library System organization, governance, Bylaws, and general standing rules.

-Nominating: Nominates candidates for election to serve on the User Council.
+Nominating Committee: Nominates candidates for election to serve on the User Council.

-Standing committee members need not be representatives on the User Council but must be from member institutions or staff of federated district library that serve members.
+Standing committee/work group members need not be representatives on the User Council but must be from member institutions or staff of federated district library that serve members.
 The exception is the Nominating Committee, which must be composed of at least two outgoing representatives of the User Council.

-Each standing committee shall report to the Chair and User Council at least once per administrative year.
+Each standing committee/work group shall report to the Chair and User Council at least once per administrative year.

 Section 2.
 Special committees

-Special committees may be appointed at the discretion of the User Council or Chair as necessary to assist the user Council in accomplishing the purposes of the Sage Library System.
+Special committees may be appointed at the discretion of the User Council or Chair as necessary to assist the User Council in accomplishing the purposes of the Sage Library System.

 Special committee members need not be representatives on the User Council or from member institutions.